2021 Australian Open men's singles draw, results - Tennis

 Djokovic, who ranks third with 17 Slam titles, overcame a tear in his abdominal area to beat No. 6 Alexander Zverev in the quarterfinals.
 He also benefited from No. 3 seed Dominic Thiem, a potential semifinal foe, falling in the fourth round.

-Djokovic gets 114th-ranked Russian qualifier Aslan Karatsev in the semifinals.
-Karatsev is the first man in the Open Era (since 1968) to make the semifinals in his Grand Slam main draw debut.
+Djokovic swept 114th-ranked Russian qualifier Aslan Karatsev in the semifinals.
+Karatsev was the first man in the Open Era (since 1968) to make the semifinals in his Grand Slam main draw debut.

 Tsitsipas gets No. 4 Daniil Medvedev in the other semifinal.